HaHeho/pybinsim/README.rst

 maxChannels:
     Maximum number of convolver channels/virtual sound sources which can be controlled during runtime.
 The value for maxChannels must match or exceed the number of channels in sound files.
 If you choose this value too high, processing power will be wasted.
 samplingRate:
-    Sample rate for filters and soundfiles.
+    Sample rate for filters and sound files.
 Caution: No automatic sample rate conversion.
 enableCrossfading:
     Enable cross fade between audio blocks.
 Set 'False' or 'True'.
 useHeadphoneFilter:
-    Enables headhpone equalization.
-The filterset should contain a filter with the identifier HPFILTER.
+    Enables headphone equalization.
+The filter set should contain a filter with the identifier HPFILTER.
 Set 'False' or 'True'.
 loudnessFactor:
     Factor for overall output loudness.
 Attention: Clipping may occur.
 loopSound: